Klipper3d/klipper/docs/RPi_microcontroller.md

 functions (thermal resistors, extruders, steppers ...).
-Using the RPi where Klipper is installed as a secondary MCU gives the possibility to directly use the GPIOs and the buses (i2c, spi) of the RPi inside klipper without using Octoprint plugins (if used) or external programs giving the ability to control everything within the print GCODE.
+Using the RPi where Klipper is installed as a secondary MCU gives the possibility to directly use the GPIOs and the buses (i2c, spi) of the RPi inside Klipper without using Octoprint plugins (if used) or external programs giving the ability to control everything within the print GCODE.

-**Warning**: If your platform is a _Beaglebone_ and you have correctly followed the installation steps, the linux mcu is already installed and configured for your system.
+**Warning**: If your platform is a *Beaglebone* and you have correctly followed the installation steps, the linux mcu is already installed and configured for your system.

 ## Install the rc script